statlab/permute/README.md

 Permutation tests and confidence intervals for a variety of nonparametric testing and estimation problems, for a variety of randomization designs.

-* Stratified and unstratified tests...
+* Stratified and unstratified tests ...
 * Test statistics in each stratum ...
 * Methods of combining tests across strata ...
 * Nonparametric combinations of tests ...